conradakunga/Blog/_posts/2025-03-27-using-state-machines-part-4-using-multiple-triggers.md

 Thus, we can see here that even without a deep understanding of the state transitions, it is possible to **prevent the system from getting into an invalid state** without having complex logic to enforce this.

+In our next post, we will look at complex / nested states.

 ### TLDR

 **State machines allow for multiple triggers to transition between states.**